jadenmecham/drone-hive/1 - Software Setup/software_setup.md

  Now, you can type ```QGC``` into your terminal to launch QGroundControl.

 # Setup the Drone's Onboard Computer
 Follow the same instructions as above to isntall Ubuntu, ROS1, and the required dependencies.
+No need to install QGroundControl!

 ## Tips
 1. On scarab, when launching vrpn_mavros, I got an error that said it was crashing because of the odom plugin.
 I went to the pluginlist.yaml file and blacklisted it.
 It works now?